csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.txt

  I changed how the deletePlayers() function works slightly.
- Multiple tourney support means that the player might still be enrolled somewhere else, so instead we just mark them as inactive within the given tourney and leave their record in the players table of the database.
+ Multiple tourney support means that the player might still be enrolled somewhere else, so instead we have several ways of "removing" a player depending on the situation:
+ - Delete their entire player record
+ - Delete their enrollment record from a given tournament
+ - Leave them attached to a tournament, but mark them as inactive for pairing purposes